Modern Views of Machine Learning for Precision Psychiatry: ML-powered Technologies for Psychiatry

 \subsection{Speech and Video Analyses}

 Voice and visual (video of facial expressions and body language behaviors) data have recently gained increasing attention in the studies of mental disorders.
-ML technologies using speech samples obtained in the clinic or remotely may help identify biomarkers to improve diagnosis and treatment.
-In the early stage of practice, psychologists have already used auditory and visual cues to assist the mental illness diagnosis \cite{kraepelin1921manic}.
-Among all the types of data that may carry biomarkers for mental illness, speech and video are not only the readily available in traditional teletherapy settings but also the most interpretable as the most natural form of human communication.
+ML technologies using speech samples obtained in the clinic or accessed remotely may help identify biomarkers to improve diagnosis and treatment.
+In the early stage of practice, psychologists have already used auditory and visual cues to assist the mental illness diagnosis \citep{kraepelin1921manic}.
+Furthermore, speech and video are not only the readily available in traditional teletherapy settings but also the most interpretable as the most natural form of human communication.

-\textbf{Audio and speech features.} Features derived from audio data (acoustic features) have been found to be relevant in many mental health disorders \cite{marmar2019speech,low2020automated}, with depression, bipolar, and schizophrenia being the most commonly studied disorders with regards to speech analysis.
-Table~\ref{tab_feature} lists some commonly used acoustic feature categories in the analysis of mental illnesses \cite{eyben2015geneva}.
-These categories have enabled standardization and ease of interpretation of ML methods applied on speech data, which is the key for making ML methods useful for clinical applications.
+\textbf{Audio and speech features.} Acoustic features derived from audio data have been found to be relevant in many mental health disorders \citep{marmar2019speech,low2020automated}, including speech analysis in patients with depression, bipolar, and schizophrenia.
+Table~\ref{tab_feature} lists some commonly used acoustic features in the analysis of mental illnesses \citep{eyben2015geneva}.
+These categories have enabled standardization and interpretation of ML-analyzed speech data in clinical applications.

-Models built from speech-based features, have been particularly effective in predicting the diagnosis of depression and suicidality \cite{cummins2015review}.
-Modeling approaches for depression include predicting the presence, severity, or score with varying levels of success \cite{vazquez2020automatic,weiner2021vocal}.
+It has been shown that models built from speech-based features are effective in predicting the diagnosis of depression and suicidality \citep{cummins2015review}.
+Applications for depression include predicting the presence, severity, or score \citep{vazquez2020automatic,weiner2021vocal}.
 These models use prosodic, spectral or other features computed from raw speech data to quantify flattered speech, slow speech and other relevant markers.
 The target outcome variable is derived from a clinically valid scale such as a patient health questionnaire (PHQ-9).
-Furthermore, models for suicidality have explored similar features and have been used in multi-class settings to differentiate between healthy, depressed, and suicidal speech.
+Furthermore, models for suicidality that explore similar features have been used in multi-class settings to differentiate between healthy, depressed, and suicidal speech.